INCENTIVE CARDS POLICY

-Incentive gift cards may be used as a tool to meet the business purposes of the University.
-Normally, Incentive gift cards can be used to support research study participants and for awards or prizes to support student activities.
-As cash-equivalent instruments, incentive gift cards are governed by internal control requirements and may be subject to tax reporting.
-These requirements must be followed and communicated to those involved before purchase or distribution of any incentive gift cards.
-When incentive gift cards are distributed, they must be distributed in accordance with the guidelines set forth in this policy.
+Incentive cards may be used as a tool to meet the business purposes of the University.
+They can be used to support research study participants and for awards or prizes to support student activities.
+As cash-equivalent instruments, incentive cards are governed by internal control requirements and may be subject to tax reporting.
+They must be distributed in accordance with the guidelines set forth in this policy.

 III.
 Allowable Uses and Limits

-Incentive gift cards may only be distributed for the following purposes:
+Incentive cards may only be distributed for the following purposes:

-Incentive gift cards cannot be used as a bonus, awards, honoraria, or other means of compensation to employees.
-Such payments must be processed through the payroll system.
-If there is any question about a particular situation, please consult with Human Resources
+They cannot be used as a bonus, awards, honoraria, or other means of compensation to employees, these payments must be processed through the payroll system.
+If there is any question about a particular situation, please consult with Human Resources.

 IV.
 Internal Controls